 Enter the Anti-Atlas region known for its natural rock formations and visit Aït Mansour Gorge and the Painted Rocks.
 Continue through a palm valley and have lunch in a local village house.
 After, take a hike through the Chapeau du Napoleon before continuing to Tafaroute for the evening.

 Travel to the Atlantic coast to the port town of Essaouira.
 Opt to visit a local “hammam” (traditional spa and steam baths).

 Essaouira is also famous for its music scene and offers a great chance to check out a live performance.

 Enjoy a day of leisure in this coastal city.
 Watch the colourful and lively spectacle of the return of the boats to the port with their baskets full of fish.
 Pick out the best of the bunch, which we'll take to a local restaurant to cook up for our lunch.
 Opt to browse the shops and art galleries or take a stroll along the long, sandy beach.
 The active might choose to take a surfing or windsurfing lesson, or rent a fishing rod.

 Return to Marrakech and visit the Menara Gardens and the Jardin Majorelle.
-Opt to enjoy a farewell dinner at a palace-style restaurant with local folkloric entertainment.
+Opt to enjoy a farewell dinner in a restaurant overlooking Jemaa El-Fnaa.

 In the afternoon, have free time to further explore the fascinating city of Marrakech and dive into the labyrinthine souks.
 Visitors and locals alike find everything they desire here, whether it's spices, traditional jalabas and slippers, or famous Moroccan lanterns.
 The selection is exhaustive.
 Don't forget to bargain.
 It's definitely part of the fun.
 Once you've tired yourself out, relax at one of the tea houses around the square, indulge in the ubiquitous sweet mint tea and watch life go by from a shady spot.